manelpuig/rUBot_drone_ws/Documentation/01_Drone_Setup.md

 Your computer is ready for simulation

+**Cloning from Drone Project**

+You can clone the project from my github: https://github.com/manelpuig/rUBot_drone_ws

+The you need to follow the instructions without the cloning the packages.

+>If you are working on ROS environment "TheConstruct" an error will occur on installation of h264_image_transport.
+This will only afect the real visualization of the drone images, but all the simulation will work.

 ### **1.2.
 Launching the simulation**

 Now that you have everything in place, you should be able to launch the simulation with the command below (in function of the ws you have cloned):